Capital punishment in New Zealand

 The offences that carried the death penalty in New Zealand were, in accordance with English common law, 'murder, treason and piracy'.
 The Labour Party had opposed capital punishment, and after it took office in 1935 it commuted all death sentences to life in prison.
 This policy was confirmed by the abolition of the death penalty for murder in 1941.
 The National government restored it in 1950, and from 1951 to 1957 there were 18 convictions for murder and eight executions.
 Labour returned to office in late 1957 and, the following year, made the death penalty inoperative.

 In times of perceived increases in violent crime or when there has been a particularly high profile murder, the debate about tougher punishment comes up.
-Some people believe tougher punishments will deter people from committing crime.
+Some people believe harsher penalties will deter people from committing crime.
 The ultimate in tougher penalties is the death penalty.
-At the end of 2005 TVOne's Close Up show asked viewers whether they supported the reintroduction of the death penalty (capital punishment) in New Zealand.
-A total of 9685 viewers responded, with the overwhelming majority, 7063, answering yes and 2622 saying no.

 Capital punishment around the world